 Silk - Fiber that silkworms weave to make their cocoons

-Always check the label of any item you are buying.
+Always be sure to double check the label of any item you're thinking about buying.

-To find out what material a shoe is made from check the inside of the shoe or bottom for a sticker that looks like this:
+To find out what material a shoe is made from check the inside or bottom of the shoe for a sticker that looks like the image below.

 Note: Many non-vegan brands do have vegan options!
-Steve Madden, The North Face, DKNY, ADIDAS, and Columbia are just a few of MANY that offer options for vegans!
-Just remember to check the label!
+Steve Madden, The North Face, DKNY, ADIDAS, and Columbia are just a few of the MANY companies that offer options for vegans.
+Just remember to check the label.